sarahmhooper/DICOMDataExtractor/README.md

 ## Installation

-*Note: Codebase only supports Python 3.*

-To use this code, first clone the repo then install dependencies using ``requirements.txt``; we recommend doing so in a virtual environment.
+To use this code, first clone the repo then install dependencies using ``requirements.txt``; we recommend doing so in a virtual environment using Python 3.

 ## Getting started
 __crawler_tutorial.ipynb__ will demonstrate how to extract pixel data and metadata from a set of DICOM files.
 To enable function calls from the command line, __run_crawler.py__ is also provided to perform the same operations as the Jupyter notebook.